LLNL/conduit/src/docs/sphinx/tutorial_cpp_basics.rst

 When C++11 support is enabled, Conduit's bitwidth style types will match the C++11 standard bitwidth types defined in ``<cstdint>``.

+When a **set** method is called on a leaf Node, if the data passed to the **set** is compatible with the Node's Schema the data is simply copied.

 Compatible Schemas
 --------------------------------

-When a **set** method is called on a Node, if the data passed to the **set** is compatible with the Node's Schema the data is simply copied.
-No allocation or Schema changes occur.
-If the data is not compatible the Node will be reconfigured to store the passed data.
+When passed a compatible Node, Node methods ``update`` and ``update_compatible`` allow you to copy data into Node or extend a Node with new data without changing existing allocations.

 **Schemas do not need to be identical to be compatible.**

 You can check if a Schema is compatible with another Schema using the **Schema::compatible(Schema &test)** method.
 Here is the criteria for checking if two Schemas are compatible:

  - **If the calling Schema describes an Object** : The passed test Schema must describe an Object and the test Schema's children must be compatible with the calling Schema's children that have the same name.